 Advertising has been around for a long time.
 In fact, the first paid advertisement was a Coca-Cola ad in a French newspaper in 1836.

-Today, there are boundless advertising strategies that organizations can learn from and leverage.
+Today, there are boundless advertising strategies that credit unions and banks can learn from and leverage.

 But, what makes a truly effective advertising strategy?

-To create an effective digital advertising strategy, for any business, it's essential to first define specific goals.
+To create an effective digital advertising strategy, for any business, first, define your specific goals.

-When it comes to credit union advertising, there are typically two main objectives:
+When it comes to bank and credit union advertising, there are typically two main objectives:

 - Introduce and sell products to potential (new) customers